Tight Frenulum – A Cause of Penile Pain and Bleeding During Sex – Frenulum Breve

 Please avoid any alcohol the day before the procedure.

 On the day of your surgery, eat a normal breakfast or lunch before your procedure to avoid becoming lightheaded.
-Take 2 tablets of extra-strength paracetamol just before leaving your home to come to the clinic.
+Take 2 tablets of paracetamol just before leaving your home to come to the clinic.

 You are asked to arrive at least 15 minutes prior to your appointment.
 You are welcome to drive yourself to the office and back home unless you have a history of easy fainting.